EnterpriseDB/tpa/architectures/lib/OPTIONS.md

 The default is aws.
 The value is case-sensitive, and must correspond to a supported platform according to ``tpaexec info platforms``.

+You may optionally specify ``--instance-type t2.micro`` (the default) or any other valid instance type for the selected platform.

 Distribution
 ------------